12 FAM 000

 Backup: Copy of files and programs made to facilitate recovery, if necessary.

-Biometrics: A measurable physical characteristic or personal behavioral trait especially as used to recognize the identity or verify the claimed identity of an applicant.
+Biometrics: A measurable physical characteristic especially as used to recognize the identity or verify the claimed identity of an applicant.
 Facial images, fingerprints, and iris scan samples are examples of biometrics.

 BLACK: Designation applied to encrypted information and the information systems, the associated areas, circuits, components, and equipment processing that information.
 See also RED.